1akmaku/Weather-App/README.md

 # Weather-App

-Clone the repository and run index.htm to see the app
+Clone the repository and run 1.htm